1. Essential monitoring tasks

 the sending of notifications in the event of problems

-In this chapter we will only deal with the first and the last of the above points.
+This chapter only deals with the first and the last of the above points.
 The notifications will be covered later in a separate chapter, as there are some special preparations that need to be made for this particular subject.

 In the Overview we have already seen that problems can be flagged as either unhandled or handled.
 Acknowledging is the very action that turns an unhandled problem into a handled one.
 This doesn’t necessarily mean that someone is actually working on the problem.
 Some problems disappear on their own.
 But acknowledging helps to maintain an overview and to establish a workflow.